Narcissist Gaslighting: How To Spot The Signs & Take Action

 • Narcissists often use gaslighting to manipulate and control their victims.
 Narcissistic gaslighters deny their own abusive behavior while denying or falsifying your experiences and opinions to maintain their upper hand in the relationship.

-Here are the red flags that you may be experiencing gaslighting by a narcissist:
+Here are ten signs that you may be being gaslighted by a narcissist:

-• They may dismiss your feelings and concerns by saying things like, “You’re too sensitive and take everything personally,” “You always overreacting,” or “You have a vividly false imagination.”
+1. Dismissal of Feelings.
+They may dismiss your feelings and concerns by saying things like, “You’re too sensitive,” “You always overreact,” or “You have a vivid imagination.”

-• They may attempt to control your actions and relationships by isolating you from your loved ones.
+2. Control and Isolation.
+They attempt to control your relationships by dictating who you should keep, or let go of, thus isolating you from your loved ones who support you.

-• They may constantly undermine your self-worth by convincing you that others are superior or that you are not adequate.
+3. Undermining Self-Worth.
+They constantly undermine your self-worth by convincing you that others are superior or that you are inadequate.

-• They may deny or twist the truth, telling you that you are hallucinating or misremembering things, and even making you doubt your first-hand experiences.
+5. Questioning Reality.
+They deny or twist the truth, telling you that you are hallucinating or misremembering things, making you doubt your own experiences.

-• They often make you feel directionless and powerless to own decisions and judgments and create the illusion that they are the only ones who can understand or help you.
+6. Creating Dependency.
+They make you feel powerless and directionless, creating the illusion that they are the only ones who can understand or help you.

-• A narcissist gets you to trauma bond with them early on so that you find it hard to leave them despite strong suspicions that they are gaslighting you.
+8. Trauma Bonding.
+They get you to trauma bond with them early on, making it hard to leave despite strong suspicions of gaslighting.

-• When a narcissist is gaslighting you, they will block you from leaving and will insult you if you do, forcing you to feel the full heat of their narcissistic rage.
+9. Blocking and Insulting.
+They block you from leaving and insult you if you try, forcing you to feel the full heat of their narcissistic rage.

-• They can gaslight you even when you’re crying out in pain, accusing you of being overly sensitive and emotional.
+10. Accusing You of Over-Sensitivity.
+They gaslight you even when you’re crying out in pain, accusing you of being overly sensitive and emotional.

-A narcissist can gaslight you so subtly that you may miss spotting the underlying deception.
+A narcissist can gaslight you so subtly that you may not notice it for years.
+They have these three typical traits:

 1. They keep trying to seduce new victims.